MicrosoftDocs/winrt-api/windows.ui.xaml.input/inputscopenamevalue.md

 ### -field TelephoneCountryCode:33

-Input scope is intended for working with a numeric telephone country code.
+Input scope is intended for working with a numeric telephone country/region code.

 ### -field TelephoneAreaCode:34